 The housing crisis exacerbated by the COVID-19 pandemic is only just beginning to take off.
 Eviction moratoriums are lifting, and our legal system is not equipped to handle the backlog of cases.
 We need immediate action to enact greater renter protections, and assistance for small landlords who need it.

 Montgomery County's extreme housing shortage is impacting all but the highest earners.
 Young professionals heading into their prime earning years are being forced to settle far from their jobs or move out of the area entirely, leading to long commutes, negative environmental impacts, and loss of tax revenue for the county.
-We need far more housing across nearly every income level.
+We need transit-oriented affordable housing, more attainable housing across nearly every income level, and development toward walkable and transit-connected communities across the county.

 Taking climate change and racial and economic equity seriously means moving toward a Montgomery County in which all residents can access work, school, shops, restaurants, and green spaces quickly and easily, just by walking or taking public transit.
 When people can safely walk to transit to get where they need to go, we increase job opportunities, reduce interactions with the police, reduce traffic accidents, build a greater sense of community, and safeguard the environment and our children’s futures.